Don2025/ASAT-DL/README.md

 # ASAT-DL
-A Method for Processing Static Analysis Alarms Based on Deep Learning
+A Method for Processing Static Analysis Alarms Based on Deep Learning.